CharlesIrvineKC/mozart/guides/task_types.md

 A **User Task** works by having a user complete some required task.
 This often takes the form of a user using a GUI to examine a subset of process data and then supplying additional data.

-**Important Note**: Users interact with a BPM platfrom such as Mozart by way of user application of some kind.
+**Important Note**: Users interact with a BPM platfrom such as Mozart by way of end user GUI application.
 The user application will allow the user to find tasks appropriate to his role.
-Once the user accepts responsibility for a task, the application will then provide a user interface input form appropriate for accomplishing the given task.
+Once the user accepts responsibility for a task, the application will then provide an input form appropriate for accomplishing the given task.
 For now, we will use Mozart functions for finding and completing tasks.

 A user task has two unique arguments: **groups** and **:inputs**.

-* The **groups** field specifies the user groups that are elibigle to complete the task.
+* The **groups** field specifies the user groups in the form of a comma separated list that are elibigle to complete the task.
 * The **inputs** field is used to select which process data fields are passed to the user that will compleete the task.
 If no value is supplied for this field, the entire process data is passed.

 ### User Task example